Beelzebub2/auto-send-clips/README.md

 ## Features

 - 🎬 **Automatic Monitoring**: Watches your configured folder for new video files
-- 🔔 **Custom Notifications**: Shows a beautiful notification dialog in the bottom-right corner
 - 📤 **Discord Integration**: Sends files to Discord via webhook
 - 🎵 **Audio Extraction**: Option to extract and send audio only
 - 📏 **Size Management**: Automatically compresses files to stay under configured size limit